Magnesium Deficiency Symptoms in Women (And What Actually Helps)

 If you deal with cramps or tension

 Listen.
 I have tried everything for cramps, but magnesium has helped me more than most prescriptions.
-It relaxes the uterine muscles (bless), so cramps, headaches, and bloating don’t turn into a Greek tragedy.
+It relaxes the uterine muscles (bless), so cramps, headaches, and bloating don’t ruin my day.

 If you deal with inflammation or blood sugar drama:

 If your energy crashes after meals or your skin is constantly irritated for no obvious reason, inflammation and blood sugar swings are often part of the picture.
-Magnesium helps cool that fire down.
-It’s also been shown to improve insulin sensitivity and support blood sugar regulation, which is huge if you crash after meals or constantly crave sugar.
+Magnesium has also been shown to improve insulin sensitivity and blood sugar regulation, which is huge if you crash after meals or constantly crave sugar.

 Magnesium for Your Skin & Beauty Routine